EduardGomezEscandell/ConsoleChess/README.md

 This project is a work in progress.

 So far the program can:
-- Most moves:
+- Perform most moves:
   - Pieces
-  - Pawn capture, single and double advance and promotion
+  - Pawn capture, single and double advance and promotion.
   - Castling
-- Disallow moving the king into check
+- Disallow moving the king into check.
-- Display the board on console
+- Display the board on console.
-- Parse a move in algebraic input notation
+- Parse a move in algebraic input notation.
-- Validate if a player is in check
+- Validate if a player is in check.
+- Export the gamestate in FEN format.
-- Import and export of gamestate in FEN format.
+- Import the gamestate in FEN format (UI not implemented).

 Short-term goals:
 - Implement missing movement rules: